StevenBlack/vocab/million-dollar-words.md

 ### detritus
 Both a literal and figurative way of saying "debris."
 Empty soda cans on a beach are detritus; so are street punks who are looking for trouble.
-Pronounced DEH- TRY-TUS.

 ### detumescence